ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 fHere `y` is bound nested-ly, but is morally top-level because it in turn has no free variables.
 This flexibility is `described in the user manual <https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/static_pointers.html#using-static-pointers>`_.

-However, it turns out that implementing this apparently-simple extra expressiveness is ridiculously hard to implement, leading to a series of bug reports (e.g. `#26545 <https://gitlab.haskell.org/ghc/ghc/-/issues/26545>`_ `#24464 <https://gitlab.haskell.org/ghc/ghc/-/issues/24464>`_ `#24773 <https://gitlab.haskell.org/ghc/ghc/-/issues/24773>`_).
+However, it turns out that this apparently-simple extra expressiveness is ridiculously hard to implement, leading to a series of bug reports (e.g. `#26545 <https://gitlab.haskell.org/ghc/ghc/-/issues/26545>`_ `#24464 <https://gitlab.haskell.org/ghc/ghc/-/issues/24464>`_ `#24773 <https://gitlab.haskell.org/ghc/ghc/-/issues/24773>`_).

 **Complication 1**.
 The expression ``e`` in ``static e``